 Spring is Springing Along!

 Springtime in Alberta is unpredictable, and even in May (or June!) we can get cold weather and a dump of snow.
-We’ll complain and bundle up or return to our warm houses until it ends.
-Unfortunately, beneficial insects can’t do that.
+We’ll complain and bundle up or go back inside our warm houses until it ends.
+Unfortunately, the beneficial insects can’t do that.
 There is no place for them to shelter if the garden has been stripped of last year’s plant matter.
 So, please, leave the leaves in the fall, and later into spring.